zyf0717/zyf0717.github.io/_posts/2020-07-10-year-in-review-1.markdown

 The courses on this platform are divided into bite-sized portions, making them very suitable for learning on-the-go.
 I went through most of the three aforementioned courses this way.

 ## Ubuntu
 I have also moved from Windows to Ubuntu, briefly experimenting with various Ubuntu-based operating systems on various devices, including a low-powered Chromebook.
-Currently I am on [Elementary OS 5.1 Hera](https://elementary.io/) (which is based on Ubuntu 18.04) on my workstation, and Ubuntu 20.04 on my ultrabook, and will likely stick with either or both of these.
+Currently I am using [Elementary OS 5.1 Hera](https://elementary.io/) (which is based on Ubuntu 18.04) on my workstation, and Ubuntu 20.04 on my ultrabook and mini-PC.

 ## JetBrains Academy
 To further my understanding of object-oriented programming, I decided to turn to [JetBrains Academy](https://www.jetbrains.com/academy/).
 Specifically, I went through few Java projects, during which I completed most of the OOP tutorials available, familiarised myself with Java syntax, and got a taste of what it is like to work with a statically-typed and compiled programming language.